dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 ---
 title: How to add custom domain to Github Pages website?
-desc: Change the ugly looking http://uername.github.io/index.html URL into a yourdomain.com format URL for your project hosted on Github pages.
+desc: Using github custom domain change the ugly looking uername.github.io URL into a yourdomain.com URL.
+Learn how to add custom domain to github pages.
+You can also add a new domain to your Jekyll blog using this method.
 keywords: github custom domain, custom domain github, custom URL github website
 author: sharathdt
 tags: Github-Pages SEO